Healthy Living

 Cigna Coverage

-Cigna (which covers ~10% of Americans) covers nutrition therapy when medically necessary and prescribed by a physician.
+Cigna (which covers ~3% of the health insurance market) covers nutrition therapy when medically necessary and prescribed by a physician.
 Their coverage often includes services provided by a registered dietitian for conditions such as diabetes, cardiovascular disease, and obesity.

 Types of Nutrition Services Typically Covered